beancount/fava/fava/help/beancount_syntax.md

 ### Prices

-You can use this directive to fill historical price database:
+You can use this directive to fill the historical price database:

 <pre><textarea class="editor-readonly">
 2015-04-30 price AAPL   125.15 USD